The Multiversity: Pax Americana

-The fourth chapter, illustrated by Frank Quitely, Pax Americana: In Which We Burn takes place on Earth-4 and features characters from Charlton Comics.
+The fourth chapter, illustrated by Frank Quitely, Pax Americana: In Which We Burn, takes place on Earth-4 and features characters from Charlton Comics.
 It has been described by Morrison as: "if Alan Moore and Dave Gibbons had pitched the Watchmen now, rooted in a contemporary political landscape."
 Rather than the Cold War focus of Watchmen, the title's focus is on international terrorism and conspiracy in a world of superheroes.
 The story is told with an eight-panel grid, similar to Watchmen's nine-panel grid layout.
-The story is based around musical harmonics, as each world in the Multiverse vibrates at a different frequency, with Quitely explaining: "music, and vibration… musical vibrations, the octave, the eight as a repeated motive, and creating patterns leading the eye around the page in a specific way."
-Morrison describes Pax Americana as his Citizen Kane.
+The story is based around musical harmonics, as each world in the Multiverse vibrates at a different frequency, with Quitely explaining: "music, and vibration… musical vibrations, the octave, the eight as a repeated motif, and creating patterns leading the eye around the page in a specific way."
+Morrison describes Pax Americana as their Citizen Kane.
 The Captain Atom of this universe had been introduced in Final Crisis as his world's analogue to Superman.
 Morrison describes the Question as "a little bit like Rorschach but absolutely nothing like Rorschach."
 Peacemaker is described as a good guy, but he assassinates the President of the United States.

 The story revolves around the assassination and the failures on the part of the Charlton characters.
 The one-shot was published in November 2014.